ChatFeed#

 In fact, we recommend using async callback

-s whenever possible to keep your app fast and responsive.
+s whenever possible to keep your app fast and responsive, as long as there’s nothing blocking the event loop in the function.

 import panel as pn